Treatment of male infertility

 Symptoms of male infertility

 As a rule, there are no symptoms of male infertility.
-A man learns about a low level of fertility at an appointment with an andrologist or reproductive specialist after starting treatment for male infertility and the necessary examinations.
+A man learns about a low level of fertility at an appointment with an andrologist or reproductive specialist after the start of male infertility treatment and the necessary examinations.

 There are several indirect factors of male infertility: a small amount of ejaculate, problems with potency, pain during intercourse.